29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Naan pizza is done when the cheese is melted and bubbling and the underside is crisp.
 Lift one with a spatula to check, a pale underside means it needs another 1-2 minutes.

-Preheat oven to 425°F. Place 2 small naan or pita rounds on a baking sheet.
-Brush each with a thin layer of olive oil.
-Spread with 2-3 tablespoons of pizza or marinara sauce (jarred is fine).
-Top with 1/2 cup of shredded mozzarella and whatever toppings you have: pepperoni, sliced mushrooms, sliced bell pepper, fresh basil, sliced olives, halved cherry tomatoes.
+Preheat oven to 425°F. Place two small rounds of naan or pita on a baking sheet.
+Apply a light coat of olive oil on each.
+Even store-bought, it is fine to use 2 to 3 tablespoons of pizza or marinara sauce.
+You can add your preferred toppings including sliced bell peppers, Basil, sliced olives, and halved cherry tomatoes in addition to ½ cup shredded mozzarella and pepperoni and sliced mushrooms.
 Bake 6-8 minutes.
-Done when the cheese is fully melted and bubbling at the edges and the naan is crisp underneath (lift with a spatula to check, if the bottom is pale, give it another 1-2 minutes).
-Top with fresh basil and red pepper flakes.
+This is done when the cheese is melted and bubbling around the edges and when the naan is crisp underneath.
+(Lift with a spatula to check; if the bottom is light in color, cook for an additional 1-2 minutes).
+Add some fresh basil and red pepper flakes for garnish.

-Swap: Use ricotta and garlic in place of red sauce for a white pizza variation.
-Try a pesto base for a different flavor profile.
+For a variation on white pizza, use ricotta and garlic in place of the red sauce.
+You may also try using pesto sauce for a different flavor profile.

 27) Chicken Lettuce Wraps

-Why pick this tonight: Chicken lettuce wraps are the dinner that feels like takeout and clears the kitchen in 20 minutes.
-The crunch of the lettuce against the warm filling is the whole point.
+What makes Chicken Lettuce Wraps work: Chicken lettuce wraps are the dinner that feels like takeout and clears the kitchen in 20 minutes.
+The main significance lies in the crispness of the lettuce and how it contrasts with the warmth of the filling.

-In a skillet over medium-high heat, brown 1 pound of ground chicken in 1 tablespoon of oil, breaking up the meat as it cooks, 5-6 minutes.
-Add 1 small diced onion and cook 3 minutes.
-Stir in 3 cloves of minced garlic, 1 tablespoon grated ginger, and 1 sliced bell pepper (or 1 small can of water chestnuts, diced).
-Cook 2 more minutes.
-Whisk together 3 tablespoons soy sauce, 1 tablespoon hoisin sauce, 1 tablespoon rice vinegar, 1 teaspoon sesame oil, and 1 teaspoon sriracha.
-Pour into the pan and stir 1-2 minutes until the sauce coats the meat and reduces to a glaze (not soup).
-Top with sliced green onions and chopped peanuts.
-Serve in butter lettuce or bib lettuce cups, scooping a few tablespoons of filling into each leaf.
+In a skillet over medium-high heat, add 1 Tbsp of oil, then brown 1 lb of ground chicken, breaking the meat apart, for 5 to 6 minutes.
+Add 1 small diced onion and cook for 3 minutes.
+Add 3 minced garlic cloves, 1 Tbsp of minced ginger, and 1 sliced bell pepper (or a small can of diced water chestnuts).
+Cook for another 2 minutes.
+While that finishes cook, mix together the following in a bowl: 3 Tbsp of soy sauce, 1 Tbsp each of hoisin sauce and rice vinegar, 1 tsp sesame oil, and 1 tsp sriracha.
+Pour the sauce into the pan and stir for 1 – 2 minutes until the sauce coats the meat and reduces to a glaze (not a soup consistency).
+Finish with chopped peanuts and sliced green onions.
+The lettuce cups are from butter or bib lettuce.
+Place a few tablespoons of the filling into each leaf.

 28) Roasted Veggie Bowls

-Swap: Try a peanut sauce (peanut butter + soy sauce + lime + chili) for an Asian flavor profile.
-Add cubed tofu or chickpeas to the sheet pan during the last 15 minutes for protein.
+For an Asian flavor profile, you could use a peanut sauce (peanut butter + soy + lime + chili).
+If you want more protein, add cubes of tofu or chickpeas to the sheet pan for the last 15 minutes.

 29) Grilled Cheese And Tomato Soup